Are you considering a new podcast or upgrading your equipment for an existing one?

 - Google Hangouts: Interviewing guests.

 As a Tech & Social Geek jumping into podcasting as a newbie I’ve found the list of tools to be overwhelming but the more I tested the more I liked the tools I was already familiar with as a mac user.
 I found that diving into the tools too deep just caused more confusion and the key to the great podcasts that I enjoy is quality sound and quality guests.
-I utilize Garage Band for editing, Evernote for show notes and Google Hangouts for interviewing guests as I like being able to look them in their digital eyeballs before and after the interview as it seems to provide a much more engaged conversation.
+I utilize Garage Band for podcast editing, Evernote for show notes and Google Hangouts for interviewing guests as I like being able to look them in their digital eyeballs before and after the interview as it seems to provide a much more engaged conversation.

 Podcast: Not launched yet, see website.